 Why go?
 Man, The Barbary’s good.
-Not just good – in our opinion, this atmospheric Covent Garden joint is the very best eatery in London.
+Not just good – in our opinion, this atmospheric Covent Garden joint is one of the very best eateries in London.
 Its menu gallivants down the eponymous North African Barbary Coast (running from Morocco to Libya, atlas fans), with all the smoky, meaty, gutsy fare that encompasses.
 It’s also minuscule: all 24 seats are at a horseshoe counter that wraps around the teeny kitchen, so you can eyeball the chefs while waxing rapturous over the food.

 What is it?
 As its name implies, the Museum of London is dedicated specifically to documenting the capital’s history.